-- The short-term incentive target, expressed as a percentage of base salary, for each role; - Adjusted EBITDA of the Corporation or business unit to which the Named Executive Officer is related, for one third of the target: - The profit margin of the Corporation for one third of the target; and - Individual strategic objectives for one third of the target.
+- the short-term incentive target, expressed as a percentage of base salary, for each role; - adjusted EBITDA of the Corporation or business unit to which the Named Executive Officer is related, for one third of the target; - the profit margin of the Corporation for one third of the target; and - individual strategic objectives for one third of the target.

-For the purposes of the short-term incentive program for financial 2019, the targets as a percentage of base salary for each Named Executive Officer were between 37.5% and 88%.
-For additional information, please refer to the "Summary of 2019 Named Executive Officers Target Direct Compensation" section of this Circular.
+For the purposes of the short-term incentive program for financial 2020, the targets as a percentage of base salary for each Named Executive Officer were between 37.5% and 88%.
+For additional information, please refer to the "Summary of 2020 Named Executive Officers Target Direct Compensation" section of this Circular.

 Incentive amounts may be up to 1.5 times the short-term incentive target, for certain components, depending on the Corporation's performance, that of the business unit, and that of the individual.
-Each target is independent of the others and payable separately.
+The payment of any short-term incentive is conditional on reaching the target adjusted EBITDA.

 The following table lists the weighting of each of the performance objectives and the multiplying factors applicable to them.

-Weighting Objectives Under threshold Threshold Target Maximum 22 220/ Adjusted Level of achievement N.A.
+Weighting Objectives Under threshold Threshold Target Maximum 22.220/ Adjusted Level of achievement N.A.
 N.A.
-100% 100% 33.33% 33.33% EBIDTA 1 Multiplier 0.00x 0.00x 1.00x 1.00x 33.33% Profit margin Level of achievement Under 75% 75% 100% 125% and more 33.33% Profit margin Multiplier 0.00x 0.50x 1.00x 1.25x 22 220/ Level of achievement N.A.
+100% 100% 33.33% EBIDTA 1 Multiplier 0.00x 0.00x 1.00x 1.00x 22.220/ Durafita una unitu Level of achievement Under 75% 75% 100% 125% and more 33.33% Profit margin Multiplier 0.00x 0.50x 1.00x 1.25x 33.33% Strategic Level of achievement N.A.
 N.A.
-100% 150% 33.33% Si Strategic Multiplier 0.00x 0.00x 1.00x 1.50x
+100% 150% 33.33% Strategic Multiplier 0.00x 0.00x 1.00x 1.50x

-1- Adjusted EBITDA of the Corporation, except in the case of France Lauzière, for whom objective refers to adjusted EBITDA of the Corporation, Quebecor Content and Videotron, for Denis Rozon and Michel Trudel for whom objective refers to adjusted EBITDA of the Corporation and Mels.
+1- Adjusted EBITDA of the Corporation, except in the case of France Lauzière and Martin Picard, for whom objective refers to adjusted EBITDA of the Corporation, Quebecor Content and Videotron, and for Denis Rozon for whom objective refers to adjusted EBITDA of the Corporation and Mels.